Key Takeaways

 What to Expect After Treatment

 Once your chinchilla starts treatment, you should see improvement within a few days to a week.
-Most of these issues resolve really well with proper care.
+Most of these issues resolve beautifully with proper care.
+Just make sure you finish the entire course of medication, even if things look better before it's done.

 Preventing Eye Problems in the First Place

-You can't guard against every single thing, but you can drastically reduce the odds.
 The biggest factor?
-Keep that cage clean.
-Fresh bedding, regular changes, and扫 out any debris daily.
+Keep that cage sparkling clean.
+Fresh bedding, regular changes, and sweeping out debris daily.
 Check for anything sharp or rough that could poke those delicate eyes.

 Dust is another thing to watch.
 Give the cage a once-over every day and make sure there's nothing hanging around that could irritate.
 Regular home health checks matter too — take a good look at those eyes daily so you know what's normal and can spot changes fast.